cloudxabide/jetsons.lab/Hardware/Nvidia_Jetson_Xavier-NX.md

 [Jetson SUB Mini PC-Blue with Jetson Xavier NX module, Aluminium case with cooling fan, 128GB SSD, WiFi, Antennas and pre-installed JetPack System](https://www.seeedstudio.com/Jetson-SUB-Mini-PC-Blue-p-5212.html)

 ## Things that matter...
-Seeed bundles the Nvidia Jetson Xavier NX in a Case (with wifi, SSD, pre-installed Nvidia Jetpack).
+Seeed bundles the NVIDIA Jetson Xavier NX in a Case (with wifi, SSD, pre-installed NVIDIA Jetpack).
 It's actually fairly cool looking and a great idea.
 I notice some similarities with the Jetson Nano Devkit(s) I already have.
 The ports/connectivity appear to be the same.

 ### Module Fan